Extended mass distribution of PBHs during QCD phase transition: SGWB and mini-EMRIs: Mini-EMRIs as a Complementary Probe

 \subsection{Results: EMRI Event Rates and Detection Prospects}

 The input for the event-rate calculation is the differential merger-rate density, shown in Figure~\ref{fig:merger_rate_contours}.
 This plot illustrates how the landscape of PBH mergers is a direct consequence of the underlying primordial power spectrum.
-For instance, the model with a very broad spectrum ($k_e/k_s = 500$, yellow contours) produces a merger rate that is orders of magnitude higher than the others and is heavily distributed in the different mass regions.
-In contrast, the model with a narrower spectrum ($k_e/k_s = 10$, purple contours) predicts a localized distribution with much smaller amplitude, with higher merger rates for binaries near the solar-mass scale, reflecting the peaked nature of its corresponding PBH mass function.
+For instance, the model with a very broad spectrum ($k_e/k_s = 500$, black contours) produces a merger rate that is orders of magnitude higher than the others and is heavily distributed in the different mass regions.
+In contrast, the model with a narrower spectrum ($k_e/k_s = 10$, green contours) predicts a localized distribution with much smaller amplitude, with higher merger rates for binaries near the solar-mass scale, reflecting the peaked nature of its corresponding PBH mass function.

 Here, the characteristic mass of merging PBHs acts as an interesting tracer of the inflationary physics.
 By integrating these merger rates over the detector-sensitive volumes, we can map the detection prospects of the PBH parameter space, which is the key result of this analysis, shown in Figure~\ref{fig:emri_parameter_space}.
 This plot presents the prospect of using resolvable mini-EMRI events as an independent test of the scenario in which the broader mass distribution of PBHs can be a candidate to explain the NANOGrav signal.
 The regions above the solid and dotted (in the case of LVK O3 H) colored lines represent the parameter space where future observatories would detect at least one mini-EMRI event per year with an SNR greater than 10.